Barrhaven: Character

 Like most North American suburbs built so quickly and so recently, Barrhaven has a very uniform feel.
-Almost every street consists of town houses with some streets having comparatively large suburban houses.
+Most streets consist of town houses with some streets having comparatively large suburban houses.
 In the older parts of Barrhaven, the streets are curvilinear, never forming a grid as they do in older parts of Ottawa.
+Now largely hidden by trees near the Rideau River is a heritage building, presently a private residence, that was once known as Stephen Collins House, and briefly as the site of Hamilton's Restaurant.
 The area is very suburban and tends to attract families.

 Neighbourhoods

-Barrhaven is divided into many neighbourhoods.
-The names are generally selected by developers.
+Barrhaven is divided into many neighbourhoods, with names generally selected by developers.